 Grove was a CEO, so his direct reports were seasoned executives who could run an effective one-on-one.
 But how about a first time manager managing a junior employee early in their career.
 Does the junior person even know what topics to bring up?
 Too often, these managers read High Output Management, and think “great, I’ll put a recurring meeting on the calendar and just let my new employees set the agenda!”
 Not only does this result in an inefficient use of time, it puts a tremendous amount of stress and ambiguity on junior employees who don’t know what’s appropriate to bring up or how to approach sensitive topics with their manager.

 Depending on how many regularly occurring meetings a manager has with an individual employee, the one-on-one can be the only time to discuss important topics like career development, feedback for the manager, discuss performance issues, etc. If the manager doesn’t intervene in the agenda from time to time, a valuable opportunity to provide coaching and guidance gets lost.

 So while High Output Management has certainly stood the test of time as the text book for effective operations, managers could benefit from considering just how literally they take the advice around the one-on-one being the employee’s meeting.
 Totally abdicating responsibility for a key meeting and failing to take advantage of technical advancements certainly isn’t what Andy Grove had in mind.

-Interested in improving your 1:1s?
+Interested in improving your one-on-ones?
 Charma provides a guided experience where managers and their team can collaborate on agendas, assign action items, and be notified when work gets done.